M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Configuration/Editors/index.md

 The member should be declared as a `string` and will receive the color formatted as a color hex reference (e.g. `#010101`).
 {:.note}

+## Value editor

+A value editor is a little different to the above editors in that it requires two linked configurable items to work.
+In the example below the `Property` property allows the user to select a specific property definition from the vault, and the `Value` property will react to that selection and show an appropriate editor.
+As an example: if the user selects a textual property definition then the value editor will show a text entry.
+Alternatively: if the user selects a lookup-based property definition then the value editor will allow the user to select value(s) from the appropriate list.

+{% highlight csharp %}
+using System.Runtime.Serialization;
+using MFiles.VAF.Configuration;

+[DataContract]
+public class Configuration
+{
+	[MFPropertyDef]
+	[DataMember]
+	public MFIdentifier Property { get; set; }

+	[ValueSetter(
+			AllowedModes = new[] { TypedValueSettingMode.Dynamic, TypedValueSettingMode.Static, TypedValueSettingMode.SetToNULL },
+			PropertyDefReferencePath = ".parent._children{.key == 'Property' }")]
+	public TypedValueSetter Value { get; set; }
+}
+{% endhighlight %}